isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 A VTP allows vaccinated travellers who are short-term visitors (including business and official travellers), or holders of Long-Term Passes (i.e. Long-Term Visit Pass, Student’s Pass, Work Pass or Dependant’s Pass) travelling from one of the following countries/regions to seek entry into Singapore:

-•	Brunei Darussalam
+- Brunei Darussalam
-•	Germany
+- Germany

-The VTP comes with conditions of travel under the VTL that the applicant must comply with.
+The VTP comes with <a href="/vtl/conditions">conditions</a> of travel under the VTL that the applicant must comply with.

 Singapore Citizens and Permanent Residents do not need to apply for a VTP to travel to Singapore under the VTL, as they can return to Singapore without the need for entry approval.
-Please click here for more information on the requirements.
+Please click <a href="/sc-pr/vtl">here</a> for more information on the requirements.

 #### 2. How can travellers apply for a VTP?

-Applications for the VTP will open on 1 September 2021, 0001 hours (Singapore time).
+Applications for the VTP will open on <b>1 September 2021, 0001 hours (Singapore time)</b>.

 Do note that applications for the VTP must be made between seven and thirty calendar days prior to the intended date of entry into Singapore.